-For students, the College places the PCC DAAPP on the Student Life section of the PCC website.
-In addition to this copy, the College informs those visiting the site that they may request a copy of the PCC DAAPP by contacting the Office of the Chief Student Services Officer.
+For students, the College places the PCC DAAPP on the Campus Drug & Alcohol Policies section of the PCC website.
+In addition to this copy, the College informs those visiting the site that they may request a copy of the PCC DAAPP by contacting the Office of the Vice President of Student Success.
 Copies may either be hand delivered or mailed to those requesting a copy.